 Most genetic consultations are outpatient appointments at Monash Medical Centre Clayton, and a weekly outpatient clinic is also held at Berwick Healthcare on Mondays.
-Ward consultations can also be organised at Monash Medical Centre Clayton, as required.
+Ward consultations can also be organised as required.

-He brings experience working in many different areas of medicine, in the third world, the UK and Australian hospitals to complement nearly a decade in the field of clinical genetics.
+Dr Hunter brings experience working in many different areas of medicine, in the third world, the UK and Australian hospitals to complement nearly a decade in the field of clinical genetics.
 Dr Hunter worked in the General Genetics Service and GOLD (Genetics of Learning Disability) service in Newcastle before returning to Melbourne to lead the general genetics service at Monash Health.

-He has written and collaborated on many research papers on a range of topics in clinical genetics but his main areas of research interest are in familial intellectual disability and genetic causes of hearing loss.
+Dr Hunter has written and collaborated on many research papers on a range of topics in clinical genetics but his main areas of research interest are in familial intellectual disability and genetic causes of hearing loss.